bloomfire/styleguides/components/README.md

   Place the relevant files in that folder.

   ```
-  example of file structure for a component.
+  example of file structure for a component:

   common
   |-comments